melmel27/comakery/README.md

 ![](docs/plant-uml-diagrams/basic-issuance.png)

 1. The Transfer Admin gathers AML/KYC and accreditation information from investors and stakeholders who will receive tokens directly from the issuer (the Primary Issuance).
-1. Transfer Admin then configures approved blockchain account addresses for investor and stakholders with `h`.
+1. Transfer Admin then configures approved blockchain account addresses for investor and stakeholders with `setAccountPermissions(address, transferGroup, LockupUntil, maxBalance)` .
 Based on the AML/KYC and accreditation process the investor can provision the account address with a maximum number of tokens; a transfer group designating a regulatory class like "Reg D", "Reg CF" or "Reg S"; and a date that the tokens in the address will be locked until.
-1. The tokens can then be transferred to the provisioned addresses.
+1. The tokens can then be transferred from the issuers hot wallet to the provisioned addresses.

 Note that there are no transfers yet authorized between accounts.
-By default all transfers are restricted.
+By default no transfers are allowed - all transfer groups are restricted.

-1. Token Lockup Period Based On Jurisdiction
-1. Unaccredited (Everyday) Investors Can Acquire a Limited Amount of Tokens

 # Transfer Restrictions